dlcmh/ios-circular-transition-animation/README.md

 - set Y position to 50
 - duplicate Button onto second View Controller, and ensure Y position is 50
 - set text of second Button to X - this will act as a Dismiss button

+To make both Buttons round, create the necessary code

+- create a new Cocoa Touch class file - Class: Second, Subclass of: UIViewController (Xcode appends ViewController to the class name Second)
+- set the second View Controller in Storyboard to have SecondViewController as its class